 The Cleveland Park Email List is a neighborhood discussion list.
 This is a place where you can exchange news about the neighborhood, including new stores, street construction, development, city services, robberies and break-ins, traffic, parking, stuff for sale, places for rent, where to eat, where to get a great plumber, schools, and more.
 Think of the list as a your neighborhood post office, playground or supermarket, where you'd meet and chat with your neighbors.

-The Cleveland Park email list is the most vibrant, energetic --and largest-- neighborhood email list in the Washington, DC area, and in the United States.
-As the list grew larger over the years (from our beginning back in 1999), the list moderators have found it necessary to develop a set of rules that contribute to making the list a fun and useful place in cyberspace.
+The Cleveland Park email list is the most vibrant, energetic --and largest-- neighborhood email list in the Washington, DC area, and in the United States, too.
+As the list grew larger over the years (from our beginning back in 1999), the list moderators found it necessary to develop a set of rules that contribute to making the list a fun and useful place in cyberspace.

 How does this list work?
 The Cleveland Park Listserv functions much like a "letters to the editor" column, in that the moderators must read and permit the posting of each message.
 On any given day we typically publish about half of the submissions received.
 We treat bandwidth as a limited resource.
 We don't want our list members to be overwhelmed with messages, and have their inboxes cluttered.

 1. Sign your messages, preferably with your full name, but at a minimum, with your first name.
 You do not need to post your exact address, phone number or other personal information.
 While the moderators may add a list member's name to an unsigned message (if we know who you are), most of the time unsigned messages will simply be deleted.
-Screen names are not acceptable.
-Initials (either as a substitute for your first or last name) are not accepted on the Cleveland Park Listserv, since they create a sense of anonymity that we want to avoid.
-For example, messages may not be signed "T. Smith" or "Jane R."
+Screen names or fake names are not acceptable.
+If your message is of a sensitive nature and you would like to post under an alias, please contact us to discuss: moderator @ cleveland-park dot com.

 3. Messages must be your own original writing, written just for your neighbors on this email list.
-That means: no articles copied from newspapers or magazines or other media outlets, no blocks of text taken from websites, no material copied from brochures or campaign flyers, no forwards, and no copies of messages you have received privately or have seen on other email lists and just felt like sharing.
+That means: no articles copied from newspapers or magazines or other media outlets, no blocks of text taken from websites, no material copied from brochures or campaign flyers, no forwards or copies of messages you have received privately or have seen on other email lists and just felt like sharing.
 We want to hear from you, not from whatever movements you follow or pundits you admire.
 You're our neighbor....and they're not.

 Generally speaking, the Cleveland Park email list is not a bulletin board.
 This is a neighborhood discussion list.